SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Results

-\begin{mdframed} Answer to RQ2: By construction, \approach does project-specific training by generating samples from a previous version of the project under repair.
-Doing project-specific training improves the effectiveness of \approach: 1) by helping the model to identify rare, yet important project-specific tokens that are outside the buggy context, 2) by giving the model the opportunity to reuse valuable statements and expressions from other locations of the program under repair. \end{mdframed}
+\fbox{ \parbox{0.438\textwidth}{ Answer to RQ2: Project-specific training on a past version of the project under repair contributes to the 30\% effectiveness improvement of \approach.
+This novel and original training strategy is a key: 1) for helping the model identify rare, yet important project-specific tokens, that may be outside the buggy context at inference time, and 2) for encouraging the model to reuse valuable domain-specific statements and expressions from the program under repair. }}